w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 ### Page footer
 {:.ex}

-A section of the web page that has supplemental information, such as links to copyright or privacy statements, or disclaimers, is called a footer.
+A region of the web page that has supplemental information, such as links to copyright or privacy statements, or disclaimers, is called a footer.
 This information should appear inside a `<footer>` element.

 By default the `<footer>` element has the WAI-ARIA role `contentinfo` if not used inside of `<article>` or `<section>` elements.
 See [note on scope](#scope).